-When we divide price to earnings ratio by growth rate for a certain period of time, we get price to earnings to growth ratio (PEG ratio).
-While taking the company’s earnings growth into account, PEG ratio is used to determine the stock value.
-It provides a clear and effective picture than the P/ E ratio.
-Generally, a stock is treated good to buy if it has a low P/ E ratio associated but when we include company’s growth rate into calculations, the estimates get changed.
+When we divide the price to earnings ratio by the growth rate for a certain period of time, we get the price to earnings to growth ratio (PEG ratio).
+While taking the company’s earnings growth into account, the PEG ratio is used to determine the stock value.
+It provides a clear and more effective picture than the P/ E ratio.
+Generally, the stock is treated well to buy if it has a low P/ E ratio associated but when we include the company’s growth rate into calculations, the estimates get changed.

-Before calculating PEG ratio, one needs to calculate P/ E ratio of the company.
-PEG ratio is P/ E ratio divided by earnings growth rate.
+Before calculating the PEG ratio, one needs to calculate the P/ E ratio of the company.
+PEG ratio is the P/ E ratio divided by the earnings growth rate.

 P/ E ratio = Price per share/ EPS

 PEG ratio = P/E ratio/ earnings growth rate

 A lower EG ratio reflects a stock being undervalued at a given earning performance.
 The application/ interpretation of the same value of PEG ratio may be different for different companies and industries; hence the growth aspects could be different as well.
 The general rule of thumb says that the ratio desirable should be below one.

 Read More- How to Calculate Dividend Payout Ratio?